bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Finally, when services are determined, it is easy to see what types of providers should be created.

 Start creating the infrastructure from providers, then proceed with services and then streams.
-Detailed instructions can be found in `Tutorial <>`_ (for creating infrastructure via REST API) or in the `UI Guide <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`_ for creating through the Web UI.
+Detailed instructions can be found in the `Tutorial <>`_ (for creating infrastructure via REST API) or in the `UI Guide <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`_ for creating through the Web UI.